NATIONAL COMPANY, INC.

 Also, for HRO-5A1 "last version" - Probable that all production of this version was on run 184.
 Run 184 uses serial numbers to over 1000 with 1054 highest reported.

-Late 1946 - HRO-6 introduced with a supposedly "improved" Noise Limiter circuit - external appearance of receiver remains unchanged.
+Late 1946 - HRO-6 introduced with a supposedly "improved" Noise Limiter circuit, however this NL circuit is the same as that used in the "last version" HRO-5A1 - external and internal appearance of receiver remains unchanged from "last version" HRO-5A1.
 It's known that HRO-6s and last HRO-5TA1s were built with-in the same production run - run 184.
 See "HRO Serial Number Log" (above) - the two reported SN for HRO-6 are production run 184 0297 and 184 0697 and eight of the HRO-5TA1 serial numbers are also production run 184.
 It's also interesting that four HRO-5TA1 receivers apparently have higher serial numbers than the highest HRO-6.
-It appears that the HRO-6 serial numbers are inter-mixed with the HRO-5A-1 serial numbers.
-It's possible that National considered designating the "late version" of the HRO-5A1 as an HRO-6 since there were so many changes to that receiver from the proceeding versions.
-Perhaps some of the "late version" HRO-5A1 receivers were tagged as HRO-6 since there appears to be no physical difference between the examples other than the ID tag.
+It appears that the HRO-6 serial numbers are issued in a block between 184 02xx and 184 07xx but it's also possible that the serial number of HRO-6 and HRO-5A1 are intermixed on run-184.
+It's possible that National considered designating the "last version" HRO-5A1 as an HRO-6 since there were so many changes to that receiver from the proceeding versions.
 National probably stopped using the HRO-6 designation because of the developing design work for the HRO-7.
-From the serial numbers it appears that only a small quantity of HRO-6s were so designated,...probably less than 100 receivers.
+From the serial numbers and known examples of the receiver it appears that only a small quantity of HRO-6s were so designated,...probably less than 100 receivers.

 |1947-1953 - General